 A combination of art gallery & restaurant in Mal Pas, close to Alcudia you will find a family who are entusiastic about art, sharing good food and creating a memorable experience for customers.
 Highly recommended. […] Sin Embargo Art Gallery & Bistro Mal Pas

 The north of Mallorca is home to this famous beach eatery and bar, which attracts people from all over the island.
 Book early for Ponderosa Beach! […] Toes-in-the-sand eating at Ponderosa Beach

-When visiting the northwest of Mallorca, there are many waterfront restaurants in Puerto Sóller: Agapanto; Cap Roig, Es Fanals and Sunset Lounge Bar at the stunning Jumeirah Port Soller Hotel & Spa; Randemar along the promenade; the excellent Sa Barca; Es Passeig on the promenade of ‘Es Repic’ beach, and perched-on-high fish restaurant Es Faro, offering incredible views over the port.
+When visiting the northwest of Mallorca, there are many waterfront restaurants in Puerto Sóller: Agapanto; Cap Roig, Es Fanals and Sunset Lounge Bar at the stunning Jumeirah Port Soller Hotel & Spa; Randemar along the promenade; the excellent Sa Barca; and Es Passeig on the promenade of ‘Es Repic’ beach.
 In the town of Sóller Hotel Salvia and Luna 36 are our recommendations of the best restaurants.